Nethanialtan/myGithubActions/README.md

 * Any error will show on log file
 * Click Code tap, back to main to check.
 If pass, there will be a green tick, if any concern, will shown a yellow deployment

-# Push new code, check the update/testing code (pass/fail)
+# Push new code, check & update/testing code (pass/fail)

 * Click add file, create a new file
 * input the new code, name the file & commit input
 * Green tick Shown testing code Passed
 * Yellow dot, show there is a issue, click and review the code edit the error code, and commit again to test the code